 Support Worker (Float)

-Start your day knowing you'll make a difference - join our team of Support Workers (Float) in Bath and create a positive difference that improves the life for the people we support.
+Start your day knowing you'll make a difference - join our team of Peripatetic Support Workers (Floating Support Workers) in Bath and create a positive difference that improves the life for the people we support.

 Do you like variety?
 Do you enjoy working with and supporting a wide range of people?
-This is a unique, permanent Floating Support Worker role for Dimensions offering an increased rate.
+This is a unique, permanent Peripatetic Support Worker (Float Support Worker) role for Dimensions offering an increased rate.
 We have full time and part time contracts available.
-Contracted hours for full time are 37.5 hours to include 2 sleep-ins per week and part time hours are 24 hours plus to include 1 sleep -in per week.
+Contracted hours for full time are 37.5 hours, which will ideally include 2 sleep-ins per week and part time hours are 16 hours plus to include 1 sleep -in per week.
+We also offer variable hours contracts for people who have restricted availability at points in the year.

 The Dimensions Approach to Support